mido/mido/README.rst

     input/output in the alsa config will probably help.
 (This is not really a bug, but just how ALSA works.)

+  - in Linux, I am experiencing occational short lags, as if messages are bunched up and then released again.
+I don't know what causes this, but I suspect that another process is sometimes stealing the CPU for long enough for this to happen.
+(Could it be garbage collection?
+    I doubt it, but I won't count it out yet.)

 Requirements
 ------------